 Should You Hike with a Top Hat?

 Upgrading your hiking wardrobe can be an expensive challenge, even with budget-friendly options.
-The gear I’ve provided here has been tested over the course of several years.
+The gear I’ve provided here has been tested over the course of several years and I am confident that these are the best hiking clothes on the market for women.
 It’s durable and meant to last, meaning your expensive purchase will last longer.
 Hit the trails with some performance gear this year and see what a difference it makes.